-The global Covid-19 pandemic brought huge challenges to Concern's monitoring and accountability systems which rely on systematic communication with our programme participants on the results of our programmes and what could be improved to have greater impact on extreme poverty in the communities where we work.
+The global Covid-19 pandemic brought huge challenges to Concern's monitoring and accountability systems which rely on systematic communication with our programme participants on the results of our programmes and what could be improved to have greater impact on extreme poverty in the communities where we work the spread of the virus where we work.

-Our monitoring plans were quickly adapted at the beginning of the pandemic, adopting a 'Do No Harm' approach, to ensure our teams would not contribute to the spread of the virus where we work.
 This meant switching to remote monitoring where necessary.
 Global guidance was developed for phone-based data collection, using alternative sources of information (including from partners, governments and key informants within communities) and on Covid-19 prevention measures where face-to-face interactions were essential.
 Online webinars were held between global advisors and overseas staff to ensure widespread understanding and to ensure adherence to measures put in place.